Travel cards, travel cards, travel cards! What else should you remember to pack in your wallet?

 I carry my Priority Pass membership card with me whenever I travel just in case I pop into an airport early or have a long layover in between flights.
 I can’t tell you how much more pleasant my time at airports has been since taking advantage of my lounge access.

-Pro Tip: If you have the Chase Sapphire Reserve, this card is complimentary and you’re able to bring up to 2 guests into the lounges for free!
+Pro Tip: If you have the Chase Sapphire Reserve (among a few other credit cards on the market), this membership is complimentary and you’re able to bring up to 2 guests into the lounges for free!

 6. Student ID card